This article describes how to remove the carriage returns and line feeds in SQL, Tableau, Excel and Access.

 They can now be replaced with whatever you want.

-Remove and Replace Carriage Returns and Line Feeds in Access
+Remove and Replace Carriage Returns and Line Breaks in Access

 I use VBA to do to replace these characters in Access.
 The SQL CHAR becomes a CHR in Access.